 There was slippage detected in several of 30 'indicators'.
 And that's raised concern, as O'Shea said the "parents' experiences reflect child experiences."

 Seventy-three percent of parents agree that Bromfield's atmosphere promotes learning (that's down from 83 percent agreement in 2010).
-Seventy-four percent of parents were satisfied with the school's cleanliness and attractiveness (down from 80 percent satisfaction in 2010.

 Seventy-seven percent agreed that students take pride in their school.
 That's down from 89 percent.

 Fifty-eight percent of parents agreed 'students respect individual differences' - that's down from 63 percent agreement in 2010.
 "This is an area we need to work on," said O'Shea.

 Seventy-one percent of parents agreed 'students treat teachers with respect' (down from 80 percent in 2010).
 Conversely, 68 percent of parents agreed 'teachers treat students with respect' (down from 78 percent in 2010).

 Sixty-seven percent of parents agree the "administration takes an active interest in the well-being of students" - that's down from 84 percent in 2010.

 Thirty-five percent of parents agree Bromfield teachers "care equally about honors and non-honors students" - that's down from 46 percent in 2010.